Course overview

 How you learn

-You learn through taught sessions on campus, including lectures, seminars, group work and practical sessions.
+You learn through taught sessions on campus and online, including lectures, seminars, group work and practical sessions.
 You also undertake a range of practice placements and receive constructive feedback to help you develop academically and professionally.
 To comply with regulations of the CSP you must complete at least 1,000 hours of practice placements, which are built into the course.
 These give you an opportunity to put your skills into practice in a variety of settings.
-Except for the elective placement, these are organised by the University to ensure a well-rounded profile of experiences.
+With the exception of the elective placement, practice placements are organised by the University to ensure a well-rounded profile of experiences.
 Placements may require up to one-hour travel from your term-time address and could include out-of-hours and weekend working.
 You are encouraged and supported to engage in self-directed learning throughout the course, as well as interprofessional learning opportunities.

 How you are assessed

-You are assessed through written assignments, oral presentations and practical examinations on-campus and at your practice placements.
+You are assessed through written assignments, oral presentations and practical examinations on-campus and using the common placement assessment form (CPAF) on at your practice placements.

 Our Disability Services team provide an inclusive and empowering learning environment and have specialist staff to support disabled students access any additional tailored resources needed.
 If you have a specific learning difficulty, mental health condition, autism, sensory impairment, chronic health condition or any other disability please contact a Disability Services as early as possible.